wp-plugins/globe-gateway-e4/readme.txt

 1. Upload `Global Gateway e4.zip` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress 3.You will need to create a hosted payment page in your Globe Gateway e4 account.
+2. Activate the plug-in through the 'Plug-ins' menu in WordPress 3.You will need to create a hosted payment page in your Globe Gateway e4 account.
 4.Once created you want to click on your payment page id.
 5.Next click on tap number 8 Hash Calculator.
 6.From there you want to copy the X Login and Transaction Key.
-7.Slect the field you want to display on your site.
+7.Select the field you want to display on your site.
 8.Copy the the HTML code that was created.
 9.Paste the HTML code on the page you want to take payment on.